-One day, I met Judit and Herman from Holland, whom I shared my dream with.
-I was delighted to get encouragement from them as they helped me to initiate my small business helping me financially as they knew that I wanted to start my own business one day.
+I met Judit and Herman from Holland, when I was 19; I shared my dream with them.
+I was delighted to receive encouragement from them and they helped me to initiate my own small business financially.

-Then with my own concept, I ran Hotel Riverside for a few years before I started Sapana Village since 2005.
+Then with my own concept, I ran Hotel Riverside for four years before I started Sapana Village in 2005.
 It has always been my dream to make life better for the people in my community and I believe that when you have a dream, it can come true.
-Sapana means dream in Nepali and by founding Sapana Village and sharing the profit with my community I made my dream come true.
-So as it was my dream (Sapana) to start my business, I gave the name of my business (Hotel) as Sapana Village – an Umbrella Organization that is now supporting many projects.
+Sapana means dream in Nepali and by founding Sapana Village and sharing the profit with my community I made my own dream come true.
+I gave the name Sapana to my hotel and now Sapana Village – an Umbrella Organization that is now supporting many projects.

 At present, we run many community projects through our own organization – Sapana Village Social Impact (SVSI).
-We are working very hard to build a Sapana school, where we can make our dream of giving children of the Chitwan region a good education come true.
+One of the most important projects we have is the Sapana school .
+We are making our children’s dreams come true by giving the children of the Chitwan region a solid education.

-I have many more dreams for the future, like building a medical post and a society house for elderly people, and am confident that we can fulfil those dreams in the future.
-I hope to inspire people, both locally and internationally help make these dreams come true.
+I have many more dreams for the future, like building a medical clinic and a community house for elderly people, a retirement center for elephants and I am confident that we can fulfill those dreams in the future.
+I hope to inspire people, both locally and internationally to work with us to make these dreams come true.

-If you are curious and interested in my story, you are more than welcome to have a chat with me!
+If you are interested in my story, I welcome the opportunity to speak with you.